Seixas/ABAP_training/README.md

 #Find enhancement and project name of an User exit:
 table MODSAP to get enhancement if you have function exit (e.g. EXIT_SAPLV60B_010)
 table MODACT give field member(enhancement)

+program RPR_ABAP_SOURCE_SCAN
+you can specify a text string in the selection screen.
+try to search with 'UPDATE Z', 'DELETE Z' keywords.
+Also give package if you know it.